w3c/webtransport/explainer.md

 ## Detailed design discussion

-WebTransport supports multiple protocols, each of which provide some of the following capabilities.
+WebTransport can support multiple protocols, each of which provide some of the following capabilities.

 - Unidirectional streams are indefinitely long streams of bytes in one direction